Back Up n da Chevy

 Back Up n da Chevy is the second and final studio album by American Southern hip hop group Boyz n da Hood.
-It was released on August 7, 2007, through Bad Boy South/Atlantic Records.
+It was released on August 7, 2007, through Block Entertainment, Bad Boy South and Atlantic Records.
 Production was handled by Dee Jay Dana, The Runners, Big Duke, Carl Mo, Caviar, Crown Kingz Productions, Drumma Boy, Fangaz and Oz, with P. Diddy and Russell Spencer serving as executive producers.
 It features guest appearances from Yung Joc, Alfamega, Durty, Ice Cube, Rick Ross, T-Rok and T-Pain.
 The album debuted at number 51 on the Billboard 200 chart in the United States selling 15,700 units, and fell to number 100 on its second week, selling 8,300 copies.

 The album's first single is "Everybody Know Me", which was released on iTunes on April 10, 2007.
 The second single was confirmed to be "Table Dance" featuring T-Pain, but it was never released.